xcixneptune/xcixneptune/README.md

-- 👋 Hi, I’m @xcixneptune
+- 👋 Hi, I’m @xcixneptune David M Kanu
-- 👀 I’m interested in web development & UI/UX Design
+- 👀 I’m interested in Linux system administration
-- 🌱 I’m currently learning web development & UI/UX Design
+- 🌱 I’m currently learning Linux, its functionalities, and everyday uses
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me xcixneptune@protonmail.com
+- 📫 How to reach me dmk.kanu19@gmail.com

 <!---
 xcixneptune/xcixneptune is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.